bjornbytes/lovr-docs/guides/Plugins.md

 end
 ```

-> Note: On Unix systems, some plugin files might be prefixed with `lib` (e.g. `liblovr-plugin.so`).
+> On Unix systems, some plugin files might be prefixed with `lib` (e.g. `liblovr-plugin.so`).
 > In this case, be sure to require the plugin with the lib prefix: `require 'liblovr-plugin'`.

-> Note: On Android, plugins are searched for in the `lib/arm64-v8a` folder of the APK.
+> On Android, plugins are searched for in the `lib/arm64-v8a` folder of the APK.

 Plugins are not officially supported in WebAssembly yet, but this is theoretically possible.